microsoft/msrd-rest-samples/Python/TESTING.md

 You can further check that the generated target archive and script look as expected by getting their access URLs from the verbose script output, and downloading them before they expire.

+# Automated Testing
+To run the automated unit tests use the standard python3 `python -m unittest`